-- 1. Connect the device to the Rugged Charge/USB cable or insert the device into the 1-Slot USB/Charge Only Cradle. - Connect the cable or cradle to the host computer. - 3.
-On the device, swipe down from the Status bar to open the Quick Access panel and then touch 🌣. - 4.
-Touch System > Developer options.

-- 5. Slide the switch to the ON position. - Touch USB Debugging.
+- 1. On the device, swipe down from the Status bar to open the Quick Access panel and then touch ... - Touch System > Developer options. - 3.
+Slide the switch to the ON position. - Touch USB Debugging.
 A check appears in the check box.
-The Allow USB debugging? dialog box appears. - 7.
-Touch OK. - 8.
+The Allow USB debugging? dialog box appears. - 5.
+Touch OK. - 6.
 On the host computer, open a command prompt window and type: